binerogroup/documentation/networking/site-to-site-vpn/advanced-configuration.rst

 If you want to edit phase 2 (also known as main mode), you can press **Show phase 2 entries** and then press the small pencil next to each line.

-In order to add another flow (another subnet that is sent across the tunnel), an additional phase 2 row should be added.
+To add another flow (another subnet sent across the tunnel), you need to add an extra phase 2 row.
 The simplest way to do so is to clone the current row by pressing the small *copy* button next to the pencil.
 Then change the relevant information.

 ..  seealso::